kev-m/pyCoilGen/docs/source/configuration.md

 ## Generate Outputs

+The primary purpose of the application is to calculate the wire path of the coil that produces the desired target field.

 ### Generate Cylindrical PCB Output

 The application can optionally generate a PCB wire path that is suitable for wrapping around a cylinder.